 The First Three Books

-The first three books I wrote--Class Cards (1988; updated in 2001), Tools & Toys (1995; updated in 2008), and the New Management Handbook (2000; updated in 2007)--contain the ideas I share in the Student Management and Motivation seminar I've been presenting for the past twenty years.
+The first three books I wrote--Class Cards (1988; revised third edition, 2008), Tools & Toys (1995; revised third edition, 2013), and the New Management Handbook (2000; revised third edition, 2007)--contain the ideas I share in the Student Management and Motivation seminar I've been presenting since late 1986.
 And although they work together, the information in each book is unique.
 You won't find the same ideas in all three books.

 Case in point, the New Management Handbook uses a margin icon--a small book with a page number above it--whenever I refer to an idea from the Tools & Toys book that would work in the situation being described.
 Since the idea is already explained clearly in that book, I didn't think it was necessary, or appropriate, to include the same explanation in the Handbook.